 First, Mother Jones reports that Exxon officials are making efforts to limit reporter access to the oil pipeline leak in Mayflower, Arkansas.
 This is happening in at least two ways.
 First, Exxon representatives and local law enforcement are blocking journalists from accessing the spill site, threatening “arrest for criminal trespass.”
 Second, BoingBoing reports that the Federal Aviation Administration (FAA) has instituted a temporary “no-fly zone” in the area of the spill.
 Here’s a screenshot from the FAA’s website:

 Second, in the last two years Americans have shuddered in response to the release of undercover video revealing the abuse of animals on industrial farms and the torture of Tennessee Walking horses.
 These have resulted in convictions, but they’ve also raised the hackles of the agricultural industry.
 The New York Times reports that, in an effort to limit their risk, they’ve sponsored bills (proposed or enacted in about a dozen state legislatures) making it illegal to videotape animals on their property without their permission and requiring all prospective employees to reveal associations with animal rights groups.

 These examples remind us how important it is that journalists have the freedom to do their job.
 They also remind us that we must vigilantly protect that freedom.
 Corporations, and governments too, have an incentive to limit the freedom of the press.
-These are powerful entities, often in cahoots, that can and will ignore the First Amendment when they can get away with it.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+These are powerful entities, often in cahoots, that can and will ignore the First Amendment when they can get away with it.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.